rehierl/abstract-properties/06-0-abstract-properties/0-0-sections-recap.md

 in a left-to-right fashion.
 Note that this rule is clear since **none** of the corresponding nodes are nodes within the heading's section.

+* past-present-future/I3

-(S2) The nodes below of or subsequent to a heading may or may not belong to its section.
+(S2) The nodes below of, or subsequent to a heading may or may not belong to its section.
 Note that this rule is unclear since **some**, but not all of the corresponding nodes are within the heading's section.

+* past-present-future/I4

 (S3) By default, the section of a heading includes all of the nodes that are subsequent to it.
 That is, if the document has no further heading.
 Note that